Patrick Colbeck: 2018 gubernatorial campaign

-On May 31, 2017, Colbeck filed to run for Michigan governor to replace then Republican governor Rick Snyder, whose second and final term expired in January 2019.
+On May 31, 2017, Colbeck filed to run for Michigan gubernatorial office to replace the then term-limited Republican incumbent governor Rick Snyder, whose second and final gubernatorial term expired specifically on January 1, 2019.
 Colbeck was widely recognized as the most conservative candidate for governor in the 2018 gubernatorial race.

-Colbeck ran on what he called "Principled Solutions," asserting that the "solutions to the issues we face as a state are driven by guiding principles, not the whims of powerful special interests."
-His "principled solutions" are: job growth, excellence in education, no state income tax, budgets driven by priorities of the citizens of the state, better roads, quality and affordable healthcare, affordable auto insurance, defending your rights and supporting those who secure your rights.
+Colbeck ran on what he called "principled solutions", asserting that the "solutions to the issues we face as a state are driven by guiding principles, not the whims of powerful special interests."
+His "principled solutions" are: job growth, excellence in education, no state income tax, budgets driven by priorities of the citizens of the state, better roads, quality and affordable healthcare, affordable auto insurance, defending one's rights and supporting those who secure rights.

 In August 2018, Colbeck lost the Republican primary to then-Attorney General Bill Schuette.
-He received 13% of the Republican primary vote in a 4-way primary race.
+He received 13% of the Republican primary vote in a four-way primary race.